geekcell/terraform-aws-rds-aurora-cluster/README.md

 # Terraform AWS RDS Aurora Cluster

 This Terraform module provides a preconfigured solution for setting up AWS RDS Aurora clusters in your AWS account.
-With this module, you can easily and efficiently create and manage RDS Aurora clusters with advanced features such as extended backups for daily, weekly, monthly, quarterly, and yearly intervals.
+With this module, you can easily and efficiently create and manage RDS Aurora clusters with advanced features.
 Our team has extensive experience working with AWS RDS Aurora and has optimized this module to provide the best possible experience for users.

 By using this Terraform module, you can save time and effort in setting up and managing your RDS Aurora clusters, as well as ensure that your data